Drug Crime Lawyer in Kansas City

 Manufacture of a Controlled Substance

 Manufacturing, growing, or producing illegal drugs in Missouri is one of the most serious drug offenses.
 This includes not only large-scale drug operations but also individuals who attempt to manufacture drugs at home.
+We have the Experienced Drug defense attorneys in KC, MO For Charge of Manufacture of Controlled Substance.

 Penalties for Drug Manufacturing in Missouri: